mkj-is/Elementary/README.md

 **Elementary** is experimental, uni-directional and purely functional architecture in Swift.
 It is inspired by ELM and Redux.
-Main motivation behind this was the introduction of SwiftUI, but this core package is not dependent neither Combine or SwiftUI.
+Main motivation behind this was the introduction of SwiftUI, but this core package does not depend on Combine or SwiftUI.

 ## Installation